nats-io/nats-site/content/blog/nats-for-the-marionette-collective.md

 +++
 categories = ["Community", "Engineering"] date = "2017-03-23"
-tags = ["nats", "microservices", "scalable", "guest post", "go", "kubernetes", "machine learning"] title = "Guest Post: NATS for The Marionette Collective" author = "R.I.
+tags = ["nats", "guest post", "ruby", "puppet", "scalable", "orchestration"] title = "Guest Post: NATS for The Marionette Collective" author = "R.I.
 Pienaar"
 +++

 My name is R.I.
 Pienaar, I'm a freelance DevOps architect.
-I designed and wrote a tool called The Marionette Collective, now owned by Puppet Inc. I maintain a blog at [devco.net](https://www.devco.net/) and you can follow me on twitter at <a href="https://twitter.com/ripienaar">@ripienaar<a/>.
+I designed and wrote a tool called The Marionette Collective, now owned by Puppet Inc. I maintain a blog at [devco.net](https://www.devco.net/) and you can follow me on twitter at <a href="https://twitter.com/ripienaar">@ripienaar</a>.

 I'd like to thank NATS team for reaching out and giving me the opportunity to talk about our use of [NATS](http://www.nats.io/) in a new project called [Choria](http://choria.io/) that upgrades The Marionette Collective for a more modern environment.